mandarini/vite-paths/README.md

 import { myLib } from '../../libs/my-lib/src/index';
 ```

-then, obviously, it works.
-But you have to disable the `@nrwl/nx/enforce-module-boundaries` rule for that line:
+then it works.
+You have to disable the `@nrwl/nx/enforce-module-boundaries` rule for that line:

 ```ts
 // eslint-disable-next-line @nx/enforce-module-boundaries